African American Children's Books

 With her new backpack and light-up shoes, Faizah knows the first day of school is going to be special.
 It's the start of a brand new year and, best of all, it's her older sister Asiya's first day of hijab--a hijab of beautiful blue fabric, like the ocean waving to the sky.
 But not everyone sees hijab as beautiful, and in the face of hurtful, confusing words, Faizah will find new ways to be strong.

-African American Young Adult Books of 2020
+African American Young Adult Books

 Young Adult Fiction: Black Girl Unlimited: The Remarkable Story of a Teenage Wizard

 ~Echo Brown is a wizard from the East Side, where apartments are small and parents suffer addictions to the white rocks.
 Yet there is magic . . . everywhere.
 New portals begin to open when Echo transfers to the rich school on the West Side, and an insightful teacher becomes a pivotal mentor.